renatocaliari/contornos/docs/en/contornos.md

 Indicators can be **metric** (metrics) [1] or **confirmation** [2] of recurrent practice.
 Although indicators rarely provide definitive answers about something, they promote conversations, discoveries, understanding and support decision-making and adaptations using a common base.

-1. an contorno will possibly have indicators of the **metric** type, decided by the outer contorno, to indicate health and results.
+1. a contorno will possibly have indicators of the **metric** type, decided by the outer contorno, to indicate health and results.
 2. if the strategy also has recurrent practices to be carried out, probably the contorno itself will define **confirmation** type indicators to inform whether such practice is being carried out in the expected recurrence (eg, daily, weekly, monthly, etc.).

 Rules: